Optimizing the electrical performance of solution-processed polymer and small molecule devices

 The doping of organic semiconductors (OSCs) is, similar as for inorganic semiconductors, of great relevance for the realization of electronic devices.
 Possible functions of dopants are increasing the conductivity of a material, improving the injection or extraction of charge carriers at metal/semiconductor interfaces and the potential realization of p/n junctions.
 In contrast to inorganic semiconductors, like silicon, where doping is achieved by introducing foreign atoms into the crystal lattice, for OSCs usually molecules are used as dopants.
 The reason for this is that, unlike inorganic doped materials, the dopants in organic materials are not usually covalently linked to the host material which would cause diffusion of atomic dopants within the film or even diffusion out of the film.
 Instead, the addition of the larger dopant molecules produces stable films and leads to either an oxidation or reduction of the organic semiconductor, resulting in the generation of free charge carriers.

 Besides studying novel dopant molecules, the processing of them as part of electronic devices is also of great interest.
 The most common approach is the blending of dopant and semiconductor in solution before processing the film by spin coating or other coating techniques.
 The downside of this fairly simple fabrication process that the presence of the dopant molecules in the bulk of the semiconductor can lead to changes in the structural order of the semiconductor or at least to the fact that they can act as traps or scattering centers for charge carriers.
 In our work we therefore focus on the sequential deposition of the dopant either from the gas phase or from solution.
-We have shown that this surface doping approach can be applied to both p-type[3,5,6] and n-type semiconductors and can lead to improved conductivity, threshold voltage and/or charge carrier mobility.
+We have shown that this surface doping approach can be applied to both p-type[3,5–7] and n-type semiconductors and can lead to improved conductivity, threshold voltage and/or charge carrier mobility.
+Alternatively, the dopant can be localized at the interface between semiconductor and dielectric in organic field-effect transistors to modify the threshold voltage and to a certain extent increase the charge carrier mobility of the device.
+Here, we were not only able to show that by the use of self-assembled monolayers with amino groups the performance of n-type transistors can be tuned but also showed that the protonation of the amino group is a requirement for creating a free charge carrier in the semiconductor.

 - Y. Karpov, T. Erdmann, I. Raguzin, M. Al-Hussein, M. Binner, U. Lappan, M. Stamm, K. L. Gerasimov, T. Beryozkina, V. Bakulev, D. V. Anokhin, D. A. Ivanov, F. Günther, S. Gemming, G. Seifert, B. Voit, R. Di Pietro, A. Kiriy, Adv.
 Mater.
 2016, 28, 6003.